-Our makerspace: An innovator's playground, the makerspace is 12,000 square feet of high-tech tools-along with people who can help engineering students learn to use them-for turning almost any idea into a reality.
-The makerspace aims to empower the people who use it, and offers many workshops and training opportunities so it's accessible to people with a wide range of experience levels.
+Design Innovation Lab @ Wendt: An innovator's playground, the Design Innovation Lab @ Wendt is 12,000 square feet of high-tech tools-along with people who can help engineering students learn to use them-for turning almost any idea into a reality.
+The lab aims to empower the people who use it, and offers many workshops and training opportunities so it's accessible to people with a wide range of experience levels.
 It was created for students, and is run by students.
 It contains tools and technology to invent and design new products.
 It's used for classes, research, student orgs, and personal projects.
-Part of the makerspace, the Kohler Innovation Visualization Studio enables its users to truly interact with designs and data, and features virtual reality technology and a giant interactive screen.
+In addition, the Kohler Innovation Visualization Studio enables its users to truly interact with designs and data, and features virtual reality technology and a giant interactive screen.